Nanotechnology — Set 2

 Correct Answer: C. Department of Science and Technology (DST)

-The Nano Mission is India's umbrella program for capacity building and international cooperation in nanotechnology.
-It provides funding for research projects and the creation of specialized nano-centers.
-The mission has helped India become a significant global player in nano-science.
+• **Department of Science and Technology (DST)** = The Nano Mission is India's umbrella program for capacity building and international cooperation in nanotechnology. • **Key significance** — It provides funding for research projects and the creation of specialized nano-centers. • 💡 Wrong-option analysis: A: ISRO is a different concept; B: CSIR is a different concept; D: DRDO is a different concept.

 What is the primary role of a 'nanosensor' in environmental monitoring?